© TJohnston – Leu’s Holiday House at Leu Gardens

 - Though there is a charge to preview ICE! at the Gaylord Palms Resort, there is no charge to preview the extensive holiday decorations throughout the hotel.
-Please note that self parking is $20 but can be validated if dining at the restaurants.
+Please note that self parking is $25.

 - Check out the outdoor urban art project, See Art Orlando.
 A nice stroll that should take about an hour and clocks in at just under two miles to preview the eight sculptures are scattered throughout the Downtown Orlando area.

 Do you have a someplace that you like to visit on Thanksgiving Day?
 Share your comments below.